HarryGifford/special-relativity/README.md

 See [Chapter 4 of Daniel Weiskopf's dissertation](https://publikationen.uni-tuebingen.de/xmlui/bitstream/handle/10900/48159/pdf/01dissertation.pdf) for a great and detailed treatment.

+Similar to [A Slower Speed of Light](http://gamelab.mit.edu/games/a-slower-speed-of-light/) although I didn't use their code because I wanted to understand relativity myself.

+Sponza model take from [glTF-Sample-Models](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/Sponza).

 ## Known issues

 - The camera's acceleration is ad hoc.
 I want a simple way to make the camera speed up to a maximum velocity in the direction of movement when a key is pressed and then slow down to a stop when the key is released.

-- The normals are not transformed correctly with a moving light source, so as a work-around I compute the normals from scratch in the fragment shader.
-I tried to get it to work using the inverse-transpose of the Lorentz matrix, but couldn't figure out the issue.

 - Shading model is very basic.

+- The Doppler and headlight effects are messily implemented in the Fragment shader.
+It could probably be done in a separate pass.

+- No support for other moving objects.
+I tried to implement a rotating wheel but it's difficult to compute the intersection with between the light ray's path and the wheel's position.

+- No support for animations in the scene to demonstrate time dilation and simultaneity.

 - No support for users opening their own models without modifying the code.
   Two things here: first is adding a UI for opening a GLTF file and then